 The Trustee is required to operate and manage ANZ Staff Super within the provisions of its Trust Deed and Rules.
 The Trust Deed and Rules is a legal document that sets out the rights and obligations of members, ANZ and the Trustee.
-A copy of this document is available at www.anzstaffsuper.com or from ANZ Staff Super.
+A copy of this document is available from ANZ Staff Super or at anzstaffsuper.com.